vrushalishah2812/Binary-Search-Python/README.md

 # Binary-Search-Python
-A simple python Code for Binary Search Algorithm.
+A simple python Code for Binary Search Algorithm made with user input in python.